pcaston/OpenPeerPower.github.io/source/_docs/configuration/troubleshooting.markdown

 redirect_from: /getting-started/troubleshooting-configuration/
 ---

-It can happen that you run into trouble while configuring Home Assistant.
+It can happen that you run into trouble while configuring Open Peer Power.
 Perhaps an integration is not showing up or is acting strangely.
 This page will discuss a few of the most common problems.

 Before we dive into common issues, make sure you know where your configuration directory is.
-Home Assistant will print out the configuration directory it is using when starting up.
+Open Peer Power will print out the configuration directory it is using when starting up.

 Whenever an integration or configuration option results in a warning, it will be stored in `home-assistant.log` in the configuration directory.
-This file is reset on start of Home Assistant.
+This file is reset on start of Open Peer Power.

 ## My integration does not show up